Lapin0t/phd-manuscript/main/03_substitution.typ

 precisely monoid objects in the skew monoidal category $(ctx.ctxc th T -> T -> base.Type, ctx.varc, ctx.tens)$.

-*Renamings* #sym.space.quad Although in this thesis we will not require a particularly fine treatement of renamings, let us finish this overview of the state of the art #tom[les tirets c'est quand tu veux faire un adjectif, il me semble] with a notable recent insight on the type-theoretical #tom[idem :D] presentation of the operation of _renaming_.
+*Renamings* #sym.space.quad Let us finish this overview of the state of the art with a notable recent insight on the type-theoretical presentation of the operation of _renaming_.

 In the categorical approach, it seems particularly obvious to formalize that a family $X cl ctx.ctxc th T -> T -> base.Type$ supports renamings if it is